 Silicone-based rubber products are characterized by a number of key properties, including;

 - High Compressibility

 - High Elasticity

 - Water Repellency

 Silicone’s resistance to temperatures and chemicals ultimately means that it does not react with foodstuffs or any other media encountered in the process line.
-The use of silicone sealing therefore does not result in any hazardous byproducts which could adversely affect the health of the workforce or end consumers.
-This is important when consider silicone as a ‘food-safe’ material.
+The use of silicone sealing, therefore, does not result in any hazardous byproducts which could adversely affect the health of the workforce or end consumers.
+This is important when considering silicone as a ‘food-safe material.

 Silicone Oven Mitts and Its Importance in Home Safety